 The Director of Clinical Services is responsible for overseeing, directing and controlling all aspects of clinical services delivered by Little Steps Therapy Services Ltd. The Director of Clinical Services reports directly to the Shareholders and is responsible for managing all clinical service delivery.
 This includes supervision of all clinical staff to ensure that adequate clinical standards are being met and the vision and values of the organization are being practiced.

 The Director of Finance is responsible for planning, directing, and controlling financial resources for the Therapy Service Provider by following provincial and federal policies and procedures and in accordance with Federal and Provincial legislation.
 The Director of Finance reports directly to the Shareholders and is responsible for managing financial functions.
 This includes preparing the budget, conducting financial analysis and preparing financial reports; developing and implementing an effective system of accounting; managing the payroll system; and, maintaining accurate financial records.

 Dramatic, or fantasy play is a child’s ability to accept or assign fantastical roles and then act them out consistent with the dramatic situation presented.

-Feeding therapy consists of slowly introducing children to different food textures, colours, or tastes with the eventual goal being expansion of the foods a child will tolerate or enjoy on a regular basis.
-Feeding therapy can be overseen by either speech language pathologists or occupational therapists.
+Feeding therapy consists of slowly introducing children to different food textures, colors, or tastes with the eventual goal being the expansion of the foods a child will tolerate or enjoy on a regular basis.
+Feeding therapy can be overseen by either speech-language pathologists or occupational therapists.